Skip to main content

 Irving E. Vega, PhD

-• Associate Professor of Translational Neuroscience
+• Red Cedar Distinguished Associate Professor

 • Department of Translational Neuroscience